o-biotech/public-web-docs/docs/integrations/alerts/grafana.md

 # Sending Email & Text Alerts using Grafana

-These instructions show how to send email and text alerts using Grafana and IoT Ensemble data stored in SQL Server.
+These instructions show how to send email and text alerts using Grafana and Open Biotech data stored in SQL Server.

 ## Step 1: SQL Server

-The first step is to call the IoT Ensemble warm or cold query and load your device data into Microsoft SQL Server.
+The first step is to call the Open Biotech warm or cold query and load your device data into Microsoft SQL Server.
 This doc explains how to use a [Logic App to load the data into SQL Server](/launch-cloud-apps/reports-dashboards/sql-server).
-If you need help loading your IoT Ensemble data into SQL Server please email support@fathym.com and we'll point you in the right direction.
+If you need help loading your Open Biotech data into SQL Server please email support@fathym.com and we'll point you in the right direction.

-This screenshot shows some sample IoT Ensemble data loaded in SQL Server.
+This screenshot shows some sample Open Biotech data loaded in SQL Server.

 ![SQL Server Table](https://www.fathym.com/iot/img/screenshots/alerts/sql-server-data.png)